isaacdenny/csc2710-group-sorting/README.md

 - Kevin - Merge
 - Graham - Bubble
 - Isaac - Heap
-- Jimi - all other sorts
+- Jimi - Compile all other sorts into project

-## 2. Design Project

-TODO - Next time we meet
+## 2. Design Project Structure & Flow - TODO - Next time we meet

+### How can this be used?

+### How will we present?

+- Show code?
+- Show results?

+### What is the most important part of the code to focus on?
-## 3. Dataset Building

-TODO - Next time we meet
+## 3. Dataset Building - TODO - Next time we meet

+- What datasets? (need 4)

+[ ] Almost sorted
+[ ] Randomly distributed
+[ ] Reverse sorted
+[ ] Many Duplicates